panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Although more work could have been done to provide a better technical solution, the biggest impediments to Shim6 deployment were operational and business considerations.
 These impediments were discussed at multiple network operator group meetings, including {{Shim6-35}} at {{NANOG-35}}.

-The technology issues centered around concerns that Shim6 relied on the host to track all the connections, while also tracking Identity/Locator mappings in the kernel, and tracking failures to recognize that a backup path has failed.
+The technique issues centered around concerns that Shim6 relied on the host to track all the connections, while also tracking Identity/Locator mappings in the kernel, and tracking failures to recognize that a backup path has failed.

 The operator issues centered around concerns that operators were performing traffic engineering, but would have no visibility or control over hosts when they chose to begin using another path, and relying on hosts to engineer traffic exposed their networks to oscillation based on feedback loops, as hosts move from path to path.
 At a minimum, traffic engineering policies must be pushed down to individual hosts.
 In addition, firewalls that expected to find a transport-level protocol header in the IP payload, would see a Shim6 Identity header, and be unable to perform transport-protocol-based firewalling functions because its normal processing logic would not look past the Identity header.